 TEN THINGS EVERY CHILD WITH AUTISM WISHES YOU KNEW

-Article-length condensation of the updated edition of the award-winning book by the same title
+Summary of the updated edition of the award-winning book by the same title.
+Free PDF download suitable for handout.

 TEN THINGS YOUR STUDENT WITH AUTISM WISHES YOU KNEW

-The article that inspired the award winning book by the same title
+The article that inspired the award winning book by the same title.
+Free PDF download suitable for handout.

-JOURNEY TO INDEPENDENCE: Guiding your special needs child to adulthood
+JOURNEY TO INDEPENDENCE: Guiding your child with autism to adulthood

 An enlightening list of action items whose do’s outweigh the don’ts.